akien-mga/dynadungeons/README.md

 ### Compilation

 This repository contains the scenes, scripts and assets that compose the game when used in the Godot game engine.
-You need at least Godot 2.0 (specifically, after [this commit](https://github.com/okamstudio/godot/commit/07e97414250827c3b930befa123a4bbd48d24861)) to play the current development branch.
-You can either download precompiled binaries for the engine (see [Godot's website](http://godotengine.org/)) or build the engine [from source](https://github.com/okamstudio/godot).
+You need the very latest development version of Godot 2.0 to play the current development branch.
+You can either download precompiled nightly builds for the engine (see [Godot's website](http://godotengine.org/)) or build the engine [from source](https://github.com/okamstudio/godot).

 To play the game, simply start Godot engine from DynaDungeons' repository, or import the project in the editor and click "Play".
 If you compiled or downloaded Godot's export templates, you can also export the game to the platform of your choice (Linux, Windows, Mac OSX, Android, etc.).